Cubeir/Vanilla-RTX-App/README.md

 A simpler way to modify and improve Minecraft RTX's appearance that works across all game versions and Minecraft Preview, you can select from the list of pre-bundled presets, you can also [learn to create and submit your own lut preset](https://github.com/Cubeir/Vanilla-RTX-App/blob/main/LUT-CREATION-GUIDE.md) to see it included with future versions of the app.

 - `Preview (Togglable)`
 All of the app's functionalities are targeted at Preview/Beta version of Minecraft instead of main release while  `Preview` is active.
-All app features and modules with the exception of `BetterRTX manager` fully support Minecraft Preview.
+All app features and modules (with the exception of `BetterRTX manager`) fully support Minecraft Preview.

 - `Export selection`
   Exports selected packs.
 Useful for backing up your snapshot of the pack before making further changes, or to share your tuned version of Vanilla RTX (or another PBR resource pack) with friends!
 Since the app doesn't come with any quick way to reset PBR resource packs other than Vanilla RTX, it is recommended that you save them using this feature before tuning.

-- `Coming soon!`
+- `Coming later!`
 Currently a teaser for [RTX Reactor](http://minecraftrtx.net/reactor)'s merge with the Vanilla RTX App.
 Stay tuned!

 ## Tuner